The choice of network monitoring tools is a bit mind-boggling with hundreds of different software vendors.

-OP5 Monitor is an open source network connection monitoring solution that can keep up with most other products on this list.
+OP5 Monitor is an open-source network connection monitoring solution that can keep up with most other products on this list.
 You can manage your network environment through the perspective of customized dashboards with unique graphs, maps and notifications to elaborate on your network performance.

 One area where OP5 Monitor is particularly strong is that of automation.
-There is an automated event handler which can be configured to heal automatically when hit with a network fault.
+There is an automated event handler that can be configured to heal automatically when hit with a network fault.
 This means you don’t have to be stuck to the desk in order to respond to a pertinent threat.
 When self-healing, OP5 Monitor can restart or change the configuration of a device depending on what is needed.